rg-3/screenshot.js/README.md

 * Screenshots can be previewed, saved to disk, copied to the clipboard and deleted from temporary browser memory.

-* Stores screenshots in temporary browser memory.

-* Not exactly a feature but for those concerned about privacy, this extension not make network requests.
+* Does not make network requests and stores screenshots in temporary browser memory (with the option to save them to disk or copy them to the clipboard).

 ### Screenshots